 We are, constantly, asked to think about how fucked we are; how much we’re failing ourselves and others.
-These failures differ based on our moral persuasions and range from the deeply neoliberally personal (by not being hyperproductively perfect fonts of positivity), to the left-leaning national (the ‘resistance’ is failing!) to the global feminist (did you know about the scourge of female genital mutilation?), to the environmentally conscious (the ongoing Anthropocene mass extinction wave), to the evangelical Christian (the terrible moral degeneracy of this day and age) but make no mistake, whatever you are or want there’s an infinitely nuanced argument about why you and yours are fucking it all up.
+I think I saw a quote recently about how media is the art of making every problem feel like your individual problem.
+These failures differ based on our moral persuasions and range from the deeply neoliberally personal (by not being hyper-productively perfect fonts of positivity), to the left-leaning national (the ‘resistance’ is failing!) to the global feminist (did you know about the scourge of female genital mutilation?), to the environmentally conscious (the ongoing Anthropocene mass extinction wave), to the evangelical Christian (the terrible moral degeneracy of this day and age) but make no mistake, whatever you are or want there’s an infinitely nuanced argument about why you and yours are fucking it all up.

 Wild surges of weaponized ignorance threaten to diminish quality of life for generations, undo the work our ancestors sacrificed for… I think about this mostly with regards to the anti-vaccination movement but you probably have plenty of examples of your own.
-Global warming seems to be the unstoppable juggernaut, a Hobbesian leviathan stitched together out of 9 billion daily sins that we (apparently) can’t repent from and so it will consume us and half the biosphere along with us; a K–Pg class extinction event made inevitable because we refuse to come up with a new collective story beyond ‘let the rich become even richer’ endlessly.
+Global warming seems to be the unstoppable juggernaut, a Hobbesian leviathan stitched together out of 9 billion daily sins that we (apparently) can’t repent from and so it will consume us and half the biosphere along with us; a K–Pg class extinction event made inevitable because we refuse to come up with a new collective story beyond ‘ever less fettered capitalism’ endlessly.

 There has never been a time when our capabilities as individuals and as a species have been so advanced; we see farther and more, can do more than at any other point in history.
 And yet… we still focus on our limitations, worry that these will be terminal.

-We have enough automation and learning that we could easily provide for the material needs of everyone on the planet with everyone working less and living more WHILE creating more space for the non-human biosphere to be more robust and diverse than it’s been in hundreds of years.
+We have enough automation and learning that we could easily provide for the material needs of everyone on the planet with everyone working less and living more WHILE creating more space for the non-human biosphere to flourish with more robustness and diversity than it’s been in hundreds of years.
 It’s what ‘we’ say we want.
 And yet, it’s not what we do, how we act; and this essential disunity between word and deed can be maddening.

 And then maybe there’s all the things that are far more prosaic but ultimately have incredible influence on our lived experience: